ryanw-mobile/GMap2ICal/README.md

 * [MockK](https://mockk.io/) - Mocking library
 * [Retrofit2](https://square.github.io/retrofit/) - to be replaced by Ktor soon

-## How to prepare the data set for processing
+## How to export the Google Maps Timeline as the data set for processing

 <div style="text-align:center"><img src="preview.png" /></div>.